glynthomas/b2/README.md

 new official experimental UI is being developed at ... https://github.com/geometryzen/brennan-app

-the un-official updated UI & noiseless UI versions are being developed & maintained at ... http://oksauce.com
+the un-official updated UI & noiseless UI versions are being developed & maintained at http://oksauce.com

-a b2 simpler, maintained updated & noiseless web app versions of this web app are available at http://oksauce.com

 ###### * please note, all web app upgrades & updates are implemented at your own risk